 Also þikke as snow þat snew,

-The figurative sense of "overwhelm" is 1880, American English, in phrase to snow (someone) under.
+The figurative sense of "overwhelm; surround, cover, and imprison" (as deep snows can do to livestock) is 1880, American English, in phrase to snow (someone) under.
 Snow job "strong, persistent persuasion in a dubious cause" is World War II armed forces slang, probably from the same metaphoric image.

 Or al so hail þat stormes blew.